on4r4p/Copernicus/README.md

 14. Generate all possible combinations of mails adresses then check if they exist .
 If they exist , will ask lullar searchengine.

-15. Search Family name in Skype Directory (And perhaps find his/her Online alias)
+15. Search in Skype Directory

+16. Search in Facebook Directory  al

-16. Then make a graph in neo4j .
+17. Then make a graph in neo4j .

 ^(Consider downloading [Linkification](https://addons.mozilla.org/fr/firefox/addon/linkification/)  for Firefox or [Clickable links](https://chrome.google.com/webstore/detail/clickable-links/mgamelhnfokapndfdodnmfiningckjia) for Chrome if you want to work directly in neo4j .)^